Confused by the eco mode on your car, boiler, washing machine or dishwasher? Here's how it works.

-If you've bought an appliance recently, chances are it's got a mysterious new 'Eco' button somewhere on the control panel.
+If you've bought an appliance recently, chances are it's got a mysterious 'Eco' setting on the control panel.
 And if you're anything like me, you have absolutely no idea what it's for.

-Anyway, after moving into a new flat with four newish appliances and zero instruction manuals, I decided to try and solve the mystery of eco mode for myself.
+So after moving into a flat with four newish appliances and zero instruction manuals, I decided to try and solve the mystery of eco mode for myself.
+Here's what I found:

 An easy one to start with.
 Normally, a boiler will keep a bit of water pre-heated all the time so your taps run hot more quickly.
-It's nice to get instant hot water, but possibly not 'run-my-boiler-24/7' nice.
+It's nice to get instant hot water, but possibly not nice enough to justify firing up your boiler when it's not needed.

 Luckily, the eco button on my Worcester Bosch combi boiler disables this function, so the water heater only kicks in when you turn on the hot tap.
 The delay will vary a bit from house to house, but in my flat it takes about 10 seconds for water to run hot.